TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getConfigPath()
 ---------------

-In Composer based installation this method provides the path :ref:`directory-config`, in legacy installations :ref:`legacy-directory-typo3conf`.
+In Composer-based installation this method provides the path :ref:`directory-config`, in legacy installations :ref:`legacy-directory-typo3conf`.

-The directory returned by this method contains the folders :file:`system/` containing the :ref:`configuration files <configuration-files>` :file:`system/settings.php` and :file:`system/additional.php` and the folder :file:`sites/` containing the :ref:`site configuration <sitehandling>`.
+The directory returned by this method contains the folders :file:`system/` containing the :ref:`configuration files <configuration-files>` :file:`system/settings.php` and :file:`system/additional.php` and the folder :file:`sites/` containing the :ref:`site configurations <sitehandling>`.

 ..  code-block:: php